Ordering Information

 Type Description

 Stock Order All parts are analyzed, regardless of their order formula code, to determine if an order is required.
-Order formula code 9 (quarterly) parts will also be analyzed using the regular stock order formula.
+Order formula code 9 (quarterly) parts are also analyzed using the regular stock order formula.

 Quarter 1, 2, 3 or 4 Only order formula code 9 parts are analyzed.
 Parts with any other order formula code are ignored.
-The quarterly order formula will be used.
+The quarterly order formula is used.

 Special Order All parts are analyzed using the special order calculation method, rather than the calculations that apply to the order formula code on each part, to determine if an order is required.

-Suggest Order Opens the Suggested Order Quantity screen.
+Click Suggest Order to open the Suggested Order Quantity screen.

-Close Closes the Ordering Information screen and returns to the Parts Profile screen.
+Click Close to close the screen and return to the Parts Profile screen.